dashkite/joy/docs/reference/generic/Generic.lookup.md

 # Generic.lookup

-_Function_

-Returns the implementation that matches the given _arguments_, if any.
+_Function_ &bull; Returns the implementation that matches the given _arguments_, if any.

 <pre><code>Generic.lookup function, arguments... &rarr; function</code></pre>
 <br>